OutSystems/docs-odc/src/eap/building-apps/mobile/intro.md

 # Mobile apps

-Project Neo lets you build mobile apps faster and for the future.
+OutSystems Developer Cloud (ODC) lets you build mobile apps faster and for the future.
 With OutSystems for mobile, you can build:

 * A mobile app: These are applications that users install on their phones, have access to the device’s sensors, can work offline, and have a UX designed for a native experience.